 Head to the Puerto Madero area.
 This was the original port of Argentina.
 After the construction of a new port, this one fell into disrepair.
-However, in recent, it has undergone revitalization.
-The original industrial buildings now house multi-use space with retail shops, restaurants, offices, and apartments residing under one roof.
+However, recently, it has undergone revitalization.
+The original industrial buildings now house multi-use spaces with retail shops, restaurants, offices, and apartments residing under one roof.
 This has become a hot spot for locals and tourists alike.

-While there you can view what is surely Buenos Aries most recognizable structure, the Puente de la Mujer or the Bridge of the Woman.
-The bridge connects the Puerto Madero with the affluent new city.
+While there you can view what is surely Buenos Aries’s most recognizable structure, the Puente de la Mujer or the Bridge of the Woman.
+The bridge connects Puerto Madero with the affluent new city.